 Open OneDrive on your computer.
 Sign in to OneDrive using your account.

-OneDrive will be syncing your data without any further issue.
+OneDrive will be syncing your data without any further issues.
 Your problem will be solved.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.